ikjordan/picozx81/README.md

 If the supplied filename, with `.p` appended, does not exist, then the `LOAD` fails with error `D`.
 This is similar to a "real" ZX81, where if a named file is not on a tape, the computer will attempt to load until the user aborts by pressing `BREAK`, generating error `D`
 ### Save
 #### ZX81
 To save a program the `SAVE "Filename"` command is used.
 If `"Filename"` has no extension then `.p` is appended to the supplied file name.
 The file is saved in the current directory.
-If a file of the specified name already exists, it is overwritten
+If a file of the specified name already exists, it is overwritten without warning.

 #### ZX80
 To save a program the `SAVE` command is used. `SAVE` does not take a file name, so mechanisms are provided to supply a file name.
 When `SAVE` is executed the emulator scans the program for a `REM` statement of the form: